Online Taxation Changes: Fair or Balanced?

-Now, the federal government is considering lifting the moratorium on internet sales so that states can collect internet sales tax from sellers even if the seller is not in the same state as the buyer.
+Now, the federal government is considering lifting the moratorium on Internet sales so that states can collect Internet sales tax from sellers even if the seller is not in the same state as the buyer.

 Why is the status quo changing?

 However, when the economy deteriorated in the late 2000’s and budget holes became big enough to drive an armored truck through, state governments began to look for ways to increase tax revenues.
-At this point in time, ecommerce had grown to be a meaningful percentage of total retail (almost 5% and growth is expected; see fig. 1).
+At this point in time, ecommerce had grown to be a meaningful percentage of total retail (almost five percent and growth is expected; see fig. 1).